JAForbes/pr-release/README.md

                         This is the same function used to generate the versions in the title header and body but as a standalone command.

-                        Use the --quiet option to log only the version.
-Otherwise a json response will include the version and the strategy used to infer it.

-    -q --quiet

-                        Only logs the semver to stdout

   Advanced Commands
   -----------------